barkadosh1/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

 With my force sensor, I am able to get values as low as 30 when I am barely pressing (the value starts at 0 if I am not pressing) and values as high as 1010 when I press as hard as I can.
-However, I was using a 22k Ohm resistor, so maybe using a 10k Ohm resistor would have allowed me to be able to produce the full range of values (0-102), though the range I was able to see with my setup was quite good/encompassing.
+However, I was using a 22k Ohm resistor, so maybe using a 10k Ohm resistor would have allowed me to produce the full range of values (0-1023), though the range I was able to see with my setup was quite good/encompassing.

 [Voltage Readings With FSR](https://youtu.be/DdxIlCk6ZEA)